DevExpress-Examples/winforms-grid-select-rows-using-mouse-without-ctrl/Readme.md

 # WinForms Data Grid - Select data rows using mouse without CTRL

-This example creates a helper class that allows you to select multiple data rows without pressing the CTRL button.
+This example creates a helper class that allows you to select multiple data rows without pressing the CTRL key.
 Clicking on a data row toggles its selection state.

 ## Files to Review